amadotejada/self-portal/README.md

 ## How does Self Portal work?
 Self Portal does not connect to Chef directly.
 After you meet the [requirements](#chef-requirements) and create the JSON file per app like [below](#apps-json-schema) for each app, Self Portal runs `chef-client` with the override parameter to only install that app ad hoc.

-Self Portal behaves as a front-end to users that want to install apps hosted by Chef across multiple Opering Systems.
+Self Portal behaves as a front-end to users that want to install apps hosted by Chef across multiple Operating Systems.

 ## User Interface